 Overall, Cambridge’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Cambridge is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cambridge doesn't have a public transportation system that people use for their commute.

 The per capita income in Cambridge in 2022 was $23,717, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $94,868 for a family of four.
 However, Cambridge contains both very wealthy and poor people as well.